Whoneon/TelegramVoice2Pi/README.md

 cd TelegramVoice2Pi
 nano Bot.py
 ```
-Now you have to change the string `XXXXXXXXXX:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX` and paste there your token (generated above),then save with `CTRL + O`
+Now you have to change the string `XXXXXXXXXX:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX` and paste there your token (generated above), then save with `CTRL + O`
 ## RUN IT!
 Just type
 ```